nnirror/facet/README.md

 #### time signature

-The variables `time_signature_numerator` and `time_signature_denominator` represent the current time signature of the Facet transport.
+The variables `time_num` and `time_denom` represent the current time signature of the Facet transport.
 These variables will update when you modify either the `time signature numerator` or `time signature denominator` number inputs in the user interface.

 ## Sample rate